LECOM School of Pharmacy FAQ

 FAQ School of Pharmacy

-• The Erie, PA campus offers an innovative, three-year, year-round pathway.
-The students at the Erie Campus attend school year-round, including summers, and have about 1-2 weeks off between each term.
+- The Erie, PA campus offers an innovative, year-round, three-year pathway.
+Students at the Erie campus attend classes throughout the entire year, including summer sessions, with approximately 1-2 weeks off between each term.
+This accelerated schedule ensures a focused and continuous learning experience.

-You may submit a PharmCAS application for any LECOM School of Pharmacy program.
-If you apply to (and are accepted to) multiple programs, you may only submit a deposit for one program.
-Once you have submitted a deposit, your application will be withdrawn from the other LECOM School of Pharmacy programs.
+You may submit a PharmCAS application for any LECOM School of Pharmacy pathway.
+If you apply to (and are accepted to) multiple pathways, you may only submit a deposit for one pathway.
+Once you have submitted a deposit, your application will be withdrawn from the other LECOM School of Pharmacy pathways.

 All pre-requisite coursework must be completed by July 1st of the application cycle.
 We will not accept any classes after the deadline.